 Taking Care or Mom – Motherhood is NOT an Easy Job

-I was an unlikely candidate to be a stay at home.
-In my twenties I was a partier and had more fun and friends than most!
+I was an unlikely candidate to be a stay-at-home mom.
+In my twenties, I was a partier and had more fun and friends than most!
 Life was good.
-Accidentally, my husband and I became parents and almost immediately I changed.
-My life took on a new meaning and purpose and even throughout pregnancy I began the entire denial of self that makes moms like me feel or think (at least temporarily) that they are doing the right thing.
-So 12 years in, I am exhausted and have realized that taking care of mom is important.
+Accidentally, my husband and I became parents, and almost immediately, I changed.
+My life took on new meaning and purpose.
+Even throughout pregnancy, I began the entire denial of self that makes moms like me feel or think (at least temporarily) that they are doing the right thing.
+Twelve years in, I am exhausted and have realized that taking care of mom is important.
 But how?
 When?
-And how do you suddenly begin taking care of your self when you have been the do it all mom and wife for so long!
-If only I had paid attention watching some of my friends who had this way of easily becoming detached from their children.
-But instead I scorned them secretly and outwardly.
-Maybe I was jealous!
-Looking back I can notice that it has more to do with the fact that I had a lousy, inconsiderate mother growing up and I was terribly fearful of my kids feeling one day about me, like I do about her!
-So my fear turned me into super mom, super wife and the most selfless person on the face of the Earth.
-At least so I thought!
+And how do you suddenly begin taking care of yourself when you’ve been the do-it-all mom and wife for so long?

 Share: